virtualitems/unit-tests/README.md

 **Password**
 - is valid password format
+- is strong password

 **Telephone number**
 - is valid telephone number format
+- is valid telephone number
+- is valid telephone number country prefix

 **URL**
 - is valid url format
+- the url is reachable
 - accepts HTTP and HTTPS protocols
 - does not accept any protocols but HTTP and HTTPS